The CBE is extremely proud of the recent accomplishments of its faculty and students:

 - Dr. Bennie Waller and Dr. Scott Wentland received a best paper award from the National Association of Realtors in the category of Real Estate Brokerage/Agency for their paper, "The role of transactions costs in impeding market exchange in real estate."

-- Dr. Charles White's research "A development and validation of measure of leadership rapport management: The LRM scale" which will be published in the Journal of Behavioral and Applied Management.
+- Dr. Charles White's research "A development and validation of measure of leadership rapport management: The LRM scale" will be published in the Journal of Behavioral and Applied Management.
 In addition, Dr. White has been named a 2011 Outstanding Reviewer by the Organizational Behavior Division of the Academy of Management.

 - Faculty Research (pdf)

 - Dr. Xun Bian, Dr. Scott Wentland, and Dr. Bennie Waller's article "The Closer the Broker, the Quicker the Close" in the Journal of Housing Research was featured in WSJ both online and print edition.

 - Dr. Randy Boyle, associate professor of information systems and security, discusses on The Daily Beast, "Why ‘Blackhat’ Is Hacking Done Right."